Deep-Symmetry/afterglow/README.md

-cue at the same time, and also gives you niceties unavailable with a mouse, like pressure sensitivity so your effect intensity, speed, color, or other parameters can be varied as you alter the pressure with which you are applying to the pad:
+cue at the same time, and also gives you niceties unavailable with a mouse, like pressure sensitivity so your effect intensity, speed, color, or other parameters can be varied as you alter the pressure which you are applying to the pads:

 ![Push interface](https://raw.githubusercontent.com/brunchboy/afterglow/master/doc/assets/AbletonInterface.jpg)